Skip to main content

 Supportability

 NVMe over Fabrics or NVMe-oF (including NVMe/FC and NVMe/TCP) is supported with Oracle Linux 8.5 with Asymmetric Namespace Access (ANA) that is required for surviving storage failovers (SFOs) on the ONTAP array.
 ANA is the asymmetric logical unit access (ALUA) equivalent in the NVMe-oF environment, and is currently implemented with in-kernel NVMe Multipath.
-This document contains the details for enabling NVMe-oF with in-kernel NVMe Multipath using ANA on Oracle Linux 8.5 and ONTAP as the target.
+Using this procedure, you can enable NVMe-oF with in-kernel NVMe Multipath using ANA on Oracle Linux 8.5 and ONTAP as the target.

 Note You can use the configuration settings provided in this document to configure cloud clients connected to Cloud Volumes ONTAP and Amazon FSx for ONTAP.